See the Financial Information section of this catalog for course fees.

 GEOL 412.
 Field Geology.
 (6 Credits)

 The comprehensive exercise of geological field techniques and interpretation in the context of western South Dakota and the Rockies.
 Projects involve the preparation of maps and reports from diverse areas and of varying complexity.
 Offered only at the Science Station.
 Field trip fee and lab fee.
+Three hours lecture, four hours laboratory (field activity).
 Prerequisite: GEOL 443 or consent of instructor.
 Corequisite: must be taken with GEOL 413.
 Alternate years.
 Su

 GEOL 413.
 Rocky Mountain Geology.
 (2 Credits)